github/docs/content/code-security/dependabot/dependabot-alert-rules/about-dependabot-alert-rules.md

 ## About {% data variables.product.prodname_dependabot %} alert rules

-{% data variables.product.prodname_dependabot %} alert rules allow you to instruct {% data variables.product.prodname_dependabot %} to automatically dismiss or reopen certain alerts, based on complex logic from a variety of contextual criteria.
+{% data variables.product.prodname_dependabot %} alert rules allow you to instruct {% data variables.product.prodname_dependabot %} to automatically triage {% data variables.product.prodname_dependabot_alerts %}.
+You can use alert rules to auto-dismiss or snooze certain alerts{% ifversion dependabot-alerts-custom-rules-updates %}, or specify the alerts you want {% data variables.product.prodname_dependabot %} to open pull requests for{% endif %}.

 {% ifversion dependabot-alert-custom-rules-repo-level %}
 There are two types of {% data variables.product.prodname_dependabot %} alert rules: